 The Ludwig’s Corner Horse Show Association History

 In 1943, Chester County, PA was a predominantly rural area with a strong tradition of foxhunting, horse sports and farm ownership.
-Hunts like Pickering, Mr. Stewart’s Cheshire Hounds, and Kimberton Hunt had followers from throughout the county who kept their horses stabled at their own farms.
-With a thought to legging-up their horses for the coming season as well as to gather neighbors and friends for outdoor entertainment, a group of farm owners planned a horse show to be held over Labor Day weekend.
+Hunts like Eagle Farms, Pickering, Mr. Stewart’s Cheshire Hounds, Rose Tree and Kimberton had followers from throughout the county who kept their horses stabled at their own farms.
+With a thought to legging-up their horses for the coming season as well as to gather neighbors and friends for outdoor entertainment, a group of local property owners, including Mr. Frank H. Ellis III, Dr. Paul Jepson, Mr. Calvin Unger, Mr. Roy Rogers, and Mr. Joseph Myer planned a horse show to be held on Labor Day.

 Pleased with the results of their inaugural effort, the founding committee opened membership to the general public and became an organization focused on hosting the annual Labor Day weekend horse show.
 For the first five years, the show continued to be held at the Brunner Farm.